keiserlab/autofragdiff/README.md

 ## CrossDock pocket-based molecule generation:

-To generate molecules from trained pocket-based model, also use anchor-predictor and fragment size predictor models
+To generate molecules from trained pocket-based model, also use anchor-predictor model. fragment sizes are sampled from the data distribution.

 ## CrossDock pocket-based molecule generation (with guidance):